 In this day and age of gluten and wheat intolerance, it may be hard for us to believe the massive impact of the first harvest upon our ancestors.
 All things grain were celebrated, alongside the ripened summer fruits and vegetables.

 Commencing on the eve of July 31st and celebrated through August 1st, Lammas derives from the Old English words “hlaf-maesse” which literally translates as “loaf feast” and is representative of the first loaves baked from that year’s crop.
-In our current time of convenience stores it is easy to forget how important it was for our forefathers to look after their crops – the harvesting and processing of grain was crucial and could often make the difference between life and death.
+In this day and age when we can just pop to the shops, it is easy to forget how important it was for our forefathers to look after their crops – the harvesting and processing of grain was crucial and could often make the difference between life and death.

 This festival is also celebrated in the Wheel of the Year to honour the Celtic God of Light, “Lugh” – hence the name “Lughnasadh”.
 Lugh is the archetypal Sun God (who reached his zenith at Midsummer Solstice), and who now transfers his waning power into the grain to be ultimately sacrificed when the grain is harvested.
 This season is not only a time to celebrate life and abundance but also to reflect upon harvest and death, the complete cycle of life.

-Personifying the Divine Masculine aspect of nature is John Barleycorn, he is the God of the Harvest and Spirit of the Fields.
+The Green Man's guise of the season and personifying the Divine Masculine, John Barleycorn is the God of the Harvest and Spirit of the Fields.
 Upon his sacrifice when the grain is harvested, the dance continues as the Earth Goddess is pregnant and goes on to give birth to Sun (King) again on the Winter Solstice (on or around 21st December).
-So here we have a dying, self-sacrificing and resurrecting God who dies so that the people may live and is born again just before Christmas!
-Furthermore, in Saxon times the first sheaf of wheat was ceremonially reaped, threshed, milled and baked into a loaf – this bread was known as the bread of God as it gave life and nourishment to those who ate it.
-Any of this sound familiar?

 In 1970 the UK band “Traffic” released an album “John Barleycorn Must Die” featuring the Old English folk song of the same name.
 The first known written account of the life and death of John Barleycorn appears in the Bannatyne manuscript, dated 1568, held in the National Library of Scotland.
-A wealthy merchant from Edinburgh, George Bannatyne compiled a selection of poems, songs and writings but clearly stated it was a collection of pre-existent works.
 Records of this song go back to the 1300’s but it is probably much older.
 The lyrics portray a symbolic figure and poetic personification of the corn itself, describing the preparation of the ground, sowing the seeds, growing the crop followed by harvesting, threshing and milling.
 Finally, the products made from the corn are extolled, such as bread, beer and whiskey, further cementing its value as an important staple crop for our ancestors.
 Countless versions of this song exist, with the famous poet Robert Burns publishing his own version in 1782.
 The importance of the crop and this particular turn of the Wheel of the Year cannot be over-stated in relation to the survival of the village, clan or town.

 Today we have many pubs named for John Barleycorn – an obvious tip of the hat to the ale and whiskey served therein!
 Whether we are aware of him or not, this ancient deity is indelibly engraved upon our collective psyche.